 Meeting rooms and pass requests

-We have dispensed with the need for lawyers' names to be submitted to the Court in advance.
-As we have a commercial arrangement with our caterers over the provision of meeting rooms, Court staff, including our Reception team, are unable to assist on the day if a booking has not been made in advance following the procedure above.
-Special arrangements can be made for lawyers appearing on a pro bono basis or acting under a legal aid certificate who wish to make use of a private meeting space at no cost - please email our Corporate Hospitality Manager for details.
+As we have a commercial arrangement with our caterers over the provision of meeting rooms, Court staff, including our Reception team, are unable to assist on the day if an advance booking has not been made following the procedure above.
+Special arrangements can be made for lawyers appearing on a pro bono basis or acting under a legal aid certificate who wish to make use of a private meeting space at no cost - please email our Catering Manager for details.

 We now offer an improved range of catering throughout the day, which can be delivered to meeting rooms to save you time.
 Catering should be arranged at least two working days before the hearing, using the Supreme Court Meeting Rooms Booking Page.